talosdigital/u-css/src/003-box-sizing/README.md

 1. Make it Readable.
 2. Good Practices.
 3. Use HTML5.
-4. Structure Naming Convention.
+4. Structured Naming Convention.
-5. Responsive skills are not required.
+5. Responsive code is not required.
 6. Use correct Cascade code.
 7. Use correct Inheritance.
 8. Goal: The practice should look as be required.